-Volunteers can help in countless ways – Their exceptional support to families and staff is indispensable.
+Volunteers can help in countless ways – their exceptional support to families and staff is indispensable.

 Patient Care Volunteers visit with patients primarily to provide companionship, and respite for caregivers.
 Their visits often allow caregivers to take a break for shopping, a meal with friends, medical appointments, or a chance to rest.
 Volunteers might run errands for patients, do grocery shopping, gardening, light housekeeping, help with patients’ memoirs, or just offer a friendly, listening ear.
 Patient Care volunteers visit patients and serve in many corners of our community: in private homes, in nursing homes, in assisted living facilities, and at Casey House.
-Volunteers typically visit patients on a weekly basis.
+These volunteers typically visit patients on a weekly basis.

 Pet Volunteers bring their certified pets on visits with patients.
 These visits bring incredible joy to animal lovers.
-Through our partnerships with People Animals Love (PAL), Pets on Wheels (POW), and Therapy Dogs International (TDI) for the pet certification process, these volunteers visit in patients homes, in nursing homes, in assisted living facilities, and at Casey House.
+Through our partnerships with People Animals Love (PAL), Pets on Wheels (POW), and Therapy Dogs International (TDI) for the pet certification process, these volunteers visit in patients’ homes, in nursing homes, in assisted living facilities, and at Casey House.

 Bereavement Care Volunteers offer an empathetic, listening ear and emotional support to families following the death of their loved one.
 These volunteers receive additional training in grief support and work with our professional bereavement counselors.
 Some volunteers send sympathy cards and assist with mailings.